IanWE/CourseAllocation/README.md

 ## Create DB
 If you wanna reinitialize the app, you can delete the previous database, and create a new one by `flask fab create-db`

+If you wanna reset the dataset, delete the `app.db` directly, and create a new one.

 ## Start
 Use `python app.py` to start, and you can edit it by deleting `debug=True` to implement it officially.